gramener/gramex-guide/auth/README.md

 The `forgot:` section takes the following parameters (default values are shown):

+- `key: forgot`.
+By default, the forgot password URL uses a `?forgot=`.
+You can change that to any other key.
 - `email_from: ...`.
 This is mandatory.
 Create an [email service](../email/) and
   mention the name of the service here.
 Forgot password emails will be sent via that service.
 (The sender name will be the same as that service.)